sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 ### Task 3: Configure directory synchronization with Microsoft Entra Connect

 In this task, you will configure directory synchronization between your on-premises Active Directory and Azure Active Directory using Microsoft Entra Connect.
 This involves downloading and installing Microsoft Entra Connect, providing necessary credentials for synchronization, and configuring synchronization options.
-By completing this task, you will enable the seamless synchronization of user identities between on-premises AD and Microsoft Entra .
+By completing this task, you will enable the seamless synchronization of user identities between on-premises AD and Microsoft Entra.

-1. Open the a new browser tab in your Lab VM.
+1. Open a new browser tab in your Lab VM.

-1. In the address bar, enter the below URL:
+1. In the address bar, enter the URL below:

    ```
    https://entra.microsoft.com/#view/Microsoft_AAD_Connect_Provisioning/AADConnectMenuBlade/%7E/GetStarted
    ```

-   >**Note:** Login in with the credentials provided in the **Environment** tab if you are not logged in already.
+   >**Note:** Log in with the credentials provided in the **Environment** tab if you are not logged in already.

 1. You will be navigated to **Microsoft Entra Connect** page, click on **Manage**